Educational Outreach AmeriCorps Coordinator

 Purpose of the position

 The Education Outreach Coordinator (EOC) will develop, implement and evaluate school and public programs.
 In our two target counties, the vast majority of schools are designated Title 1, with many unable to afford outreach programming.
-The EOC will work to expand our Adopt-a-School program, which pairs local business sponsors with local schools, so that we can deliver hands-on, live animal programs to those schools at no cost.
-The EOC will also work to continue development and growth of the pollinator program initiated by our previous members.
+The EOC will continue our Adopt-a-School program, which pairs local business sponsors with local schools, so that we can deliver hands-on, live animal programs to those schools at no cost.
+The EOC will also work to administer and present the pollinator program initiated by our previous members.
 This program aims to engage the public in pollinator conservation (using monarch butterflies as a target species) through participation in hands-on activities and citizen science.
-Programming is currently delivered to elementary school students, local libraries, our Hispanic community, and REACH center for domestic violence; the EOC will have the opportunity to discover new partnerships to expand the reach of this program.
+Programming is currently delivered to elementary school students, local libraries, and REACH center for domestic violence.
+The EOC will also have the opportunity to coordinate and put on the Trust’s 4th Annual Migratory Bird Festival, another member-initiated program.

 The EOC will also develop and deliver public programs and/or special events that are new to the Trust.
-This will include development of a program that aims to reach our high school student population, by way of a field biology based internship.
+This will include development of a program that aims to reach our high school student population, by way of a field biology-based internship.
 Programs will prioritize getting members of our underserved population outdoors and developing and nurturing environmental conservation values.
 New programs will depend on the skills/interest of the member and priorities of the Trust.
 The EOC will also be responsible for building/evolving partnerships with local community and nature based organizations.
-This position is unique in that the member will be trained to handle, and even train animals (birds of prey, native reptiles and opossum).
+This program is unique in that the member will be trained to handle the animals used on these dynamic educational programs!

 Position responsibilities and duties

 Enhance and Expand Elementary School Outreach through Adopt-a-School (AAS) Program

 - Coordinate and deliver NC standard-based, AAS outreach programming for 4th and 5th grade students; evaluate and update programs